hanif-codes/gud/README.md

     - `python --version` (or `python3 --version`)
     - `pip --version` (or `pip3 --version`)
     - Ensure that neither of the above commands returns an error
-4. Make sure you are not in a virtual environment in your terminal (you likely are not, but type in `deactivate` just to make sure), then run the command:
+4. Make sure you are not in a virtual environment in your terminal (you likely are not, but use the command `deactivate` just to make sure - don't worry if you get an error), then run the command:
     - `pip install "git+https://github.com/finahdinner/gud.git"`
 5. Close your terminal and open it in your project directory
 6. Run `gud hello` to confirm that Gud is installed!